 - Get familiar with your covered drugs and the rules you must follow to get these covered drugs.
 Use this Evidence of Coverage to learn what is covered for you and the rules you need to follow to get your covered drugs. - Chapters 3 and 4 give the details about your coverage for Part D prescription drugs. - If you have any other prescription drug coverage in addition to our plan, you are required to tell us.
 Chapter 1 tells you about coordinating these benefits. - Tell your doctor and pharmacist that you are enrolled in our plan.
 Show your plan membership card whenever you get your Part D prescription drugs. - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help get the best care, tell your doctors and other health providers about your health problems.
 Follow the treatment plans and instructions that you and your doctors agree upon. - Make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins, and supplements. - If you have any questions, be sure to ask and get an answer you can understand.
 You have the responsibility to understand your health problems and help set treatment goals that you and your doctor agree upon. - Pay what you owe.
-As a plan member, you are responsible for these payments: - You must pay your plan premiums.
-For most of your drugs covered by the plan, you must pay your share of the cost when you get the drug.
+As a plan member, you are responsible for these payments: - For most of your drugs covered by the plan, you must pay your share of the cost when you get the drug. - If you are required to pay a late enrollment penalty, you must pay the penalty to remain a member of the plan.